audioflux.bfcc

 - audioflux.bfcc(X, cc_num=13, rectify_type=CepstralRectifyType.LOG, bark_num=128, radix2_exp=12, samplate=32000, slide_length=None, low_fre=None, high_fre=None, window_type=WindowType.HANN)

-Bark-frequency cepstral coefficients (BFCCs)
+- Bark-frequency cepstral coefficients (BFCCs) - Parameters

 - X: np.ndarray [shape=(…, n)]

-audio time series.
+- audio time series.

 - cc_num: int

-number of BFCC to return.
+- number of BFCC to return.

 - rectify_type: CepstralRectifyType

-cepstral rectify type
+- cepstral rectify type

 - bark_num: int

-Number of bark frequency bins to generate, starting at low_fre.
+- Number of bark frequency bins to generate, starting at low_fre.

 - radix2_exp: int

-fft_length=2**radix2_exp
+- fft_length=2**radix2_exp

 - samplate: int

-Sampling rate of the incoming audio.
+- Sampling rate of the incoming audio.

 - slide_length: int or None